BelinhaIsis/Playwright_PageObjectModel/README.md

 > Status: Developing ⚠️

-### It is a web automation project using PLAYWRIGHT with PAGE OBJECT for study purposes.
+### This is a web automation project using PLAYWRIGHT with PAGE OBJECT for study purposes.

 ## Technologies Used: